 [Fig. 8] Overview of the Brighton crossover.

 This flying crossover allows Q local trains to terminate at Brighton Beach and N express trains to continue to Coney Island, balancing ridership.
 It would also make the Brighton express service more attractive.
-Note that this crossover isn’t necessary for de-interlining; as such, this is an optional investment under NYTIP.
+This is an optional investment.

 In my next post, I’ll address the Broadway and Queens Boulevard trunk lines.
 Until next time!